HUHAN-HIT/mini-agent/README.md

 Doctor checks Python path, working dir, data dir, port availability, logging dir, WeCom app fields, WeChat credentials, platform account locks, and Windows Task Scheduler availability.
 Any `fatal` check blocks `service install`.

+If a gateway is already running, `doctor` will report `lock_weixin` as `fatal` because the live process correctly owns the WeChat token lock.
+That is expected for a healthy running gateway; stop the running foreground process or service before using `doctor` as a pre-install gate.

 ### Login WeChat (iLink) — 扫码即配置

 ```bash